andrewxie43/Aero-Formula/README.md

 # Aero-Formula
-Solve aerospace/aeronautical formulas, mainly intended for Kerbal Space Program.
+Solve aerospace/aeronautical formulas, mainly intended for Kerbal Space Program and an edX course.

 ### List of classes in chronological order of creation: